-For example, if you uncheck all the send days for a particular email except for Wednesday, then that email will be sent only on Wednesdays.
+Let's say that you uncheck all the send days for a particular email except for Wednesday.
+In this case, that email will be sent only on Wednesdays.
 This is even if your sequence is set up to send an email every day under the Sequence Schedule setting.

 Alternatively, you can set up a series of emails to be sent out in two-hour intervals.